Parham Mohammad Panahi

 Journal of Machine Learning Research (JMLR), 2024

 We constrain background planning to a given set of (abstract) subgoals and learning only local, subgoal-conditioned models to avoid compounding model error.
-Also appeared as an oral presentation at Planning and Reinforcement Learning Workshop at ICAPS 2024.
+Also presented at the Planning and Reinforcement Learning Workshop at ICAPS 2024.

 * indicates equal contribution